GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ![ODGI 1D visualization by path orientation](theme_figures/ODGI-Path-Orientation-1D-5NM.png)

-??? info "What happened for the last path compared to the rest paths"
+??? info "What makes the last path different compared to the other paths?"

-    The orientation of the last path is almost exacetly reverse as the second last, right?
-Do you think is it possible that the last path of genome was submitted as its reverse complement?
+    The orientation of the last path is almost exactly the reverse of the second to last one, right?
+Do you think it's possible that the last path of the genome was submitted as its reverse complement?

 ### ODGI 1D visualization by node depth